15 Small Business Ideas for Teens That Actually Make Money

 • Sell them for a profit

-Startup cost: $50-$200
+Estimated Startup Cost: $50-$200

-Earning potential: $100-$1000/month
+Earning Potential: $100-$1000/month

-Skills needed: Finding deals and basic selling skills
+Skills Needed: Finding deals and basic selling skills

 Check thrift stores and garage sales.
 You’d be surprised what sells.
+You can also resell your old clothes or stuff without tossing them away.

 11. Photography Services